 Then we went through Complacency later in 2011, as silver rose after the initial sharp fall.
 Followed by Anxiety as the plunge resumed.
 Then Denial, Panic and Capitulation.
 Before silver bottomed out in late 2015 with Anger.

 In 2018 silver looked to have still been stuck in the Depression phase, even though the bottom most likely already occurred in 2014.

 We saw the silver price rise since the 2014 low, but only in a slight uptrend.
-This uptrend was further obfuscated by the fact that silver fell in 2016 and then really just moved sideways right the way through to mid 2019.
+This uptrend was further obfuscated by the fact that silver fell in 2016.
+Then really just moved sideways right the way through to mid 2019.

-While silver didn’t made a new major low, it didn’t reached a new high until later in 2019.
+While silver didn’t make a new major low, it didn’t reach a new high until later in 2019.